sivagollapalli/minitest-doc_reporter/README.md

 Usage
 -----
-Add to following to the top of your minitest file or you spec_helper file:
+Add the following to the top of your minitest file or you spec_helper file:

 ```require 'minitest/doc_reporter'```